Types of police and criminal justice data breaches

 Once we establish that you have grounds for police or criminal justice data breach compensation, we will take care of the whole claims process for you.

 Our team will contact the relevant body that you hold responsible for failing to protect your data.
-Where we believe you were let down by their security processes, we will work tirelessly to get you the compensation you deserve.
+Where we believe you were let down by their security processes and the police breached your confidentiality, we will work tirelessly to get you the compensation you deserve.

 To speak to a member of our team now about what to do if you have been a victim of a police or criminal justice data breach, please call us on 0151 363 5895.